MaestroError/eloquent-regex/README.md

 ### Search

-Search method searches for **keyword** or **pattern** in multiline text and returns lines where subject is found.
+Search method searches for **keyword** or **pattern** (including ready-to-use patterns too) in multiline text and returns lines where subject is found.
 It is especially useful with processing of large files like logs or JSON.

 _Example with keyword search_